Solanaceous, Verticillium Wilt

 A yellowing of lower leaves followed by wilting is the first sign of disease.
 Lesions have a characteristic V-shaped pattern which is widest at the leaf margin.
 Brown, necrotic tissue within lesions is surrounded by a large, irregular area of yellowing due to a systemic leaf toxin produced by the fungi.
 Symptoms are subtle and may be confused with insufficient moisture or other vascular wilts.
 Because Verticillium affects the water-conducting vessels, symptoms can appear on one side of the plant or on one side of a leaf.
+Symptoms of the disease therefore initially appear in only one branch or one side of a leaf because other water-conducting “pipes” remain un-colonized and can conduct water normally.
 Leaf necrosis is followed by wilting, stunting, and plant death.
 When the stems of infected plants are cut lengthwise, the vascular tissue exhibits a brown discoloration.

 Cultural Controls & Prevention:

 There is no effective chemical treatments for Verticillium Wilt, short of soil sterilization by steam, broad spectrum fumigants, or soil solarization.